lucapinello/CRISPResso/README.md

 Example:

-python CRISPresso.py reads1.fq reads2.fq GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGAGGAGAAGAATGCCGTCACCACCCTGTGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA
+CRISPresso reads1.fq reads2.fq GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGAGGAGAAGAATGCCGTCACCACCCTGTGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA

-HR events:
+HDR events:

 In this case the required inputs are:
 - two fastq files (pair-ended reads) in fastq format (fastaq.gz files are also accepted),